lwizchz/BasicEventEngineFrontend/README.md

 free to contribute to the engine code or make feature requests, preferably via Github.
 And above all, report bugs! :)

+## How to use

+*Compilation support will be added in the near future*

+1. Install wxPython and watchdog:

+        sudo pip install wxpython watchdog

+2. Download the BEE submodule:

+        git submodule update --init --recursive

+3. Open BEEF and add resources as needed:

+        ./beef.py

+4. Compile the project by selecting Build>Run

 This project is under the MIT License so feel free to do basically whatever you want with the code.